Home / Review / Constant Contact Review: Features, Pricing and Comparisons

 There are so many websites online today that if you were an eCommerce retailer or even someone hoping to reach out and provide free information, you’d probably be right to worry.
 In a world of push notifications and aggressive marketing, being able to reach out through email is critical.
 Email marketing can be a fantastic way to drive traffic to your site if done correctly.

-Among a host of other email marketing tools, ConstantContact is a name that comes up constantly (no pun intended).
-Aside from its core competency in email marketing, the site has also expanded to include other marketing related services which is a plus.
+Among a host of other best email marketing services, ConstantContact is a name that comes up constantly (no pun intended).
+Aside from its core competency in email marketing, the site has also expanded to include other marketing-related services which are a plus.